 So the question is: What to feed a bearded dragon?
-Well what do you think to feed a dragon?
+Well, what do you think to feed a dragon?
 Humans of course!
-Don´t you have an annoying neighbour or a stupid boss you would love to sacrifice to the dragon?
+Don´t you have an annoying neighbor or a stupid boss you would love to sacrifice to the dragon?
 Lol, don´t worry I am just kidding.

 Beardies might look like dragons, but in fact, they are always calm and relaxed and won´t spit fire if they are angry on you.

 What you are going to learn in this article